jjs021/NYC-Hate-Crime/README.md

 I analyzed the hate crime data by victims demography, crime types.
 I discovered that although the Jewish people has the most likely to experience hate crimes, the majority of attacks were related to property thefts.
-The most of the physical attacks were targeted to Asians and Gay people.
+The most of the hate crime related physical attacks in NYC were targeted to Asians and Gay people.